ethereum/solidity-website/src/posts/2026-04-27-pattern-matching-in-core-solidity.md

 ## Totality: Exhaustiveness as a Safety Property

-The example above hints at the most important safety property that pattern matching brings to smart contracts: **exhaustiveness checking**, also called totality.
-A pattern match is exhaustive if every possible value of the scrutinee type (the value being matched on) is handled by at least one branch.
+The example above shows the safety property that matters most:
+**exhaustiveness checking** (also called totality).
+A pattern match is exhaustive if every possible value of the scrutinee (the value being matched on) is handled by at least one branch.
 The Core Solidity compiler enforces this statically and rejects any program that contains an incomplete match.

-Why does this matter so much for smart contracts in particular?
 Smart contract bugs are extremely costly to fix.
 Once a contract is deployed, its logic is immutable (absent an upgradeable proxy pattern), and any ether or tokens locked by a buggy contract may be permanently inaccessible.
 In the Classic Solidity `calculateFee` function above, the final `return 0` is dead code that exists only because the compiler cannot verify that the if-else chain covers all variants.
-If a future developer adds a fourth `PaymentType` and forgets to update `calculateFee`, the function silently returns zero, a potentially expensive mistake that will not be caught until it is too late.
+If a future developer adds a fourth `PaymentType` and forgets to update `calculateFee`, the function silently returns zero.
+That is a potentially expensive mistake that will not be caught until it is too late.

-Exhaustiveness checking transforms this category of bugs into a compile-time error.
+Exhaustiveness checking turns these bugs into compile-time errors.
 Consider the following incomplete match:

 ```js
 data AuctionState =